 The Potomac River stretches 290 miles from western Maryland to the Chesapeake Bay, forming the present border between Virginia and Maryland for much of its length.
-As the river nears the Chesapeake, it forms the border between Washington, D.C., and Virginia including the north and south forks of its main tributary, the Shenandoah.
+As the river nears the Chesapeake, it forms the border between Washington, D.C., and Virginia, including the north and south forks of its main tributary, the Shenandoah.

 The Potomac River has two impassable cataracts (with the first only 10 miles north of Washington, D.C., and the second just above Cumberland, Maryland) and a drainage area of 5,960 square miles.
-Although the water above the first cataract comes directly from the mountains, below that point the water is brackish for most of its length, becoming saltier as it nears the Chesapeake Bay.
+Although the water above the first cataract comes directly from the mountains, under that point the water is brackish for most of its length, becoming saltier as it nears the Chesapeake Bay.
 The average rise and fall of the tide are approximately 3 feet.

 A flourishing estuary, the Potomac River basin supports an enormous and extraordinarily diverse ecological system.
 Europeans officially discovered the river in 1608, when Captain John Smith visited the northern Chesapeake and recorded the fact that the Powhatan name for the river was Patawomec, although the Chesapeake Bay and many of its tributaries had been explored unofficially by the Spanish as early as 1497.